 - I just want enough money to live/get by.

-Your mindset has an upper limit of money, and if you should exceed your accepted level, you will find a way of losing that money – paying for car or home repairs, spending on an expensive holiday.
-Unconsciously you don’t feel good enough, therefore you can’t possibly be capable of having spare money you don’t deserve it.
+Where money is concerned you will have an upper limit of the amount of money which is acceptable for you to have, anything above that, you will find a way of losing that money – paying for car or home repairs, spending on an expensive holiday.
+Unconsciously you don’t feel good enough, therefore you can’t possibly be capable of having more money you don’t deserve it.

 When you work through your money mindset you…